DuPont suit claims Monsanto infringed corn patent

 The case is Pioneer Hi-Bred International Inc v.
 Monsanto Co, No. 4:11-cv-00497.

-(Reporting by Ernest Scheyder in New York and Carey Gillam in Kansas City; editing by Bernard Orr and Andre Grenon)
+(Reporting by Ernest Scheyder in New York and Carey Gillam in Kansas City; editing by Bernard Orr)